Hells Angels (manga)

 Hells Angels was adapted into an anime film produced by Madhouse, which premiered at the 2008 Tokyo International Film Festival.
-The film was initially released under its original title, but later retitled to Hells on the 2012 Blu-ray release.
+The film was initially released under its original title, but was later retitled to Hells on the 2012 Blu-ray release.
 The film was licensed by Discotek Media in 2017.

 Plot

 Amagane Rinne is a playful and cheerful teenager.
 One day, she gets hit by a truck on her way to school, and lands in Hell.
 Far from being discouraged, she wants to finish her schooling and will try despite the circumstances to make friends, which she had promised herself when she was alive.
 But what she doesn't know is the fact that she is dead.